 The main objective of the Yorkshire Branch is to show that knotting can be fun, and this is better when it is shared.

 The Branch is regularly out with its display board at Canal Festivals.
 We put on displays in museums and support requests at other venues.
 We have a number of members who are very active in Scouting, from teaching basic knotting to Leadership training and Pioneering (building rafts, towers and bridges).
 Our meetings are twice yearly, in March and November at a Leeds Scout Headquarters.
+Please see the Calendar for details of these branch meetings and also several other events at which branch members meet up and fly the knotting flag.

 The New Zealand Chapter was formed in 1991 but is currently in abeyance and in need of an organiser.